Frequently Asked Questions on How to Build a Hulda Clark Zapper

-This is a brief introduction to the scientists that experimented with frequency healing over the past 100 years.
-Nikola Tesla, George Lakhovsky, Royal Raymond Rife, Bob Beck, Hulda Clark and many more all contributed to the history of exploring electro-medicine, and the history of zapping.
+This is a brief introduction to the scientists who experimented with frequency healing over the past 120 years.
+Nikola Tesla, George Lakhovsky, Royal Raymond Rife, Bob Beck, Hulda Clark, and many more all contributed to the history of exploring electro-medicine, and the history of zapping.
 Research these scientists, read their books, and be amazed!

 No soldering required to build the breadboard circuit.
 When Dr. Clark updated her zapper, she published an easy to build breadboard circuit because there is no soldering required.
 You just push the resistors and capacitors into place on the breadboard.

 What kind of tools will I need to build the zapper kit?

 Tools and Supplies Needed for Building a Hulda Clark Breadboard Zapper Kit: